Super Mario World 2: Yoshi's Island

 Prince Froggy's Fort

-The hidden room in Level 3-4 has evidence of an earlier design with a different exit.
+The hidden room in World 3-4 has evidence of an earlier design with a different exit.
 Special tiles (shown in purple) prevent the camera from scrolling up into the top left portion of the room, with an exit-to-the-side sprite hovering a little above the ground.
 As the corresponding exit for it is gone, the warp will only lead to the default location.

 GO!
 GO!
 MARIO!!